-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 1.1 Which legislative and regulatory provisions apply to cartels in your jurisdiction?

 The main legislation on cartels is Law 4054 on the Protection of Competition.
 Article 4 of Law 4054 lays down the essential principles of cartel regulation.
-Law 4054 was recently subject to certain amendments which passed through the Grand National Assembly of Turkey on 16 June 2020, and entered into force on 24 June 2020.

 Article 4 is essentially modelled on Article 101(1) of the Treaty on the Functioning of the European Union.
 It prohibits all agreements between undertakings, decisions by associations of undertakings and concerted practices that have (or may have) as their object or effect the prevention, restriction or distortion of competition within a Turkish product or services market, or a part thereof.
 As a general provision, Article 4 prohibits all forms of restrictive agreements, including any form of cartel.
-It also sets forth a non-exhaustive list of anti-competitive practices that potentially violate Law 4054, which include most common types of cartels, such as price fixing, market sharing and concerted control of output or input.
+It also sets forth a non-exhaustive list of anti-competitive practices that potentially violate Law 4054, which includes most common types of cartels, such as:

 1.2 Do any special regimes apply to cartels in specific sectors?

 No sector-specific violations or defences are provided under the framework of Law 4054.
 There are no exemptions and/or sector-specific rules in terms of cartel cases.
-Along with the other provisions of Law 4054, the rules governing cartels apply to all entities, provided that they qualify as an ‘undertaking' within the meaning of Law 4054.
-Under Article 3 of the law, ‘undertakings' are "real and legal persons who produce, market and sell goods or services in the market, as well as units that can make independent decisions and form an economic whole".
+Along with the other provisions of Law 4054, the rules governing cartels apply to all entities, provided that they qualify as an 'undertaking' within the meaning of Law 4054.
+Under Article 3 of Law 4054, 'undertakings' are "real and legal persons who produce, market and sell goods or services in the market, as well as units that can make independent decisions and form an economic whole".
 Law 4054 does not exempt any sector or activity as a whole from its scope of application.
-State-owned entities are also captured by Article 4, as confirmed by various decisions of the Turkish Competition Board.
+State-owned entities are also captured by Article 4, as confirmed by various decisions of the Competition Board.

 1.3 Which authorities are responsible for enforcing the cartel legislation?

-Competition law in Turkey is enforced by the TCA, a legal entity with administrative and financial autonomy, which consists of the Competition Board and six divisions with sector-specific focuses.
-The Competition Board is the decision-making body of the TCA and is responsible, among other things, for deciding whether agreements, concerted practices and decisions of undertakings active in various markets restrict competition.
+Competition law in Turkey is enforced by the Competition Authority, a legal entity with administrative and financial autonomy, which consists of the Competition Board and six divisions with sector-specific focuses.
+The Competition Board is the decision-making body of the Competition Authority and is responsible, among other things, for deciding whether agreements, concerted practices and decisions of undertakings active in various markets restrict competition.

 1.4 How active are the enforcement authorities in investigating and taking action against cartels in your jurisdiction?
 What are the statistics regarding past and ongoing cartel investigations?
 What key decisions have the enforcement authorities adopted most recently?